TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Predictive capabilities

-An example of PT\_SOLVER input file is given in Fig.~\ref{fig:ptnml}.
+\mc{In the example PT\_SOLVER input file below, a combination of different models for anomalous and neoclassical transport is used:}

 In this example, the number of updates is specified with the first number in the input file and update times are set in the first namelist block.
 The first update time is always -1 and the first PT\_SOLVER namelist is activated as soon as PT\_SOLVER is activated in the TRANSP namelist.
 The \texttt{pt\_axial}, \texttt{pt\_confinement}, and \texttt{pt\_edge} data structures in the input defines the models anomalous and neoclassical model and their parameters for the axial, confinement and edge regions in PT\_SOLVER.
-In the example in Fig.~\ref{fig:ptnml}, a combination of TGLF and GLF23 models for anomalous transport are used up to 0.5 seconds, and the MMM model used after 0.5 seconds.
 The \texttt{xanom} defines scaling factors for different channels of transport.
 When used for anomalous and neoclassical transport, both the diffusivities and convective velocities for a particular channel of transport are scaled by the \texttt{xanom} factor.
 PT\_SOLVER provides four options for setting the $E\times B$ flow shear model for the anomalous transport.
 The first two options, \texttt{NCEXB} and \texttt{DMEXB}, are based on the NCLASS and neoclassical expressions of flows.
 Two other options, \texttt{TGYROEXB} and \texttt{TRANSPEXB}, are based on the Waltz-Miller~\cite{waltz99,waltz97} and Hahm-Burrell~\cite{hahm95} formulations for the $E\times B$ flow shear rates.

 where $E_r$ is the radial electric field, $B_\theta$ is the poloidal component of the magnetic field $B$, and $R$ is the major radius.
 Different anomalous transport models in PT\_SOLVER require specific formulations for ExB flow shear.
 The GLF23 and TGLF models expect the Waltz-Miller formulation, while the MMM model requires the Hahm-Burrell formulation.